ovh/docs/pages/cloud/nutanix/03-nutanix-hci/guide.en-gb.md

 Data redundancy is not done on one node as with RAID, but across the network on multiple nodes.<br>
 There are several levels of redundancy:

-* RF2 data is available on 2 nodes, allowing a node or data disk to fail on one of the nodes.
+- RF2: Data is available on 2 nodes, allowing a node or data disk to fail on one of the nodes.
-* RF3: Data is available on 3 nodes.
-This solution is only possible from 5 nodes, it is more secure as it allows the loss of two nodes with a smaller storage capacity.
+- RF3: Data is available on 3 nodes.
+This solution is only possible from 5 nodes, it is more secure as it allows the loss of 2 nodes with a smaller storage capacity.

 ### Virtualisation Overview